zextras/tech-doc/source/suite/auth.rst

 ZxAuth for users (Auth Zimlet)
 ==============================

-Zextras Auth features a dedicated zimlet to manage all user-side credential and features, such as the EAS Mobile Password, Mobile App QR Codes, and OTP for :ref:`auth_two-fa`.
+Zextras Auth features a dedicated zimlet (see :numref:`auth-zimlet`) to manage all user-side credential and features, such as the account and EAS Mobile Passwords, Mobile App QR Codes, and OTP for :ref:`auth_two-fa`.

 .. _auth_zextras_auth_zimlet_overview: